Arts Uplift Quiz Night

 Madhav grew up in Bangalore, India and has lived and worked in the States and the UK since then.
 His recent credits include The Vanishing Elephant which premiered at the New Victory Theatre getting the NY Times Critics Choice followed by a tour of the UK and USA.
 Among his other theatre credits are Rajesh & Naresh, Lost souls, Pericles and The Tempest.
 He was also one of the Sketch Ensemble cast with the award winning (RTS 2020/21 Best Entertainment Programme) TV show Crackerjack (CBBC & BBC one) which can be viewed on BBC iPlayer.

-Navigating Margaret has been made possible by the following sponsors
+Navigating Margaret has been made possible by the following sponsors and partners

 Our weekly AGEING WELL sessions help to improve social connection and physical and mental wellbeing.
 They are dementia friendly.
 Key benefits include: